 The Great Pyramid of Giza (Khufu Pyramid): How to Visit It

-By Margaux | Updated Oct.
+Written by Margaux Updated Oct.
 25, 2022

 The Great Pyramid of Giza, also known as Khufu Pyramid, is the largest Egyptian pyramid in the world, and should be high on your list of things to see while you are in Egypt, as it's listed as one of the Seven Wonders of the World.